Blazemeter/taurus/site/dat/docs/ConfigSyntax.md

 - module: status
 ```

+Look for `merged.yml/json` and `effective.yml/json` file pairs in artifacts to see matching examples.

 Hint: YAML config files on Linux/MacOS allows a trick of self-executing config.
 To have it, add [shebang line](https://en.wikipedia.org/wiki/Shebang_(Unix\)) as first line of your file, like this:

 ```yaml